harold-js/harold-website/src/docs/recipes.md

 Build your Harold app and push it to the repo.
 Remember to add the `.gitignore` file, and exclude `node_modules` but keep the output directory (`docs`).

-Configure  your Github Pages to take the source from the `docs` directory.
+Configure your GitHub Pages to take the source from the `docs` directory.

 Here is the quick walk-through demo on how to do that: